Audi e-tron GT: e-tron GT quattro

 In November 2020, Audi released photographs of what was basically the production model, in a characteristic black and gray veneer with orange accents and overlays on the alloy wheels.
 The production Audi e-tron GT extensively recreated the design of the concept car, with muscular wheel arches, aggressively styled headlights, and a large hexagonal radiator grille imitation.
 The gently sloping roofline ends with one-piece taillights connected by a luminous strip.
 Unlike the concept, the production car has visible door handles.

 The car shares technical components with the related Porsche Taycan.
 40 percent of its parts are identical to those used in the Taycan, and the cars share the same platform.
-Just like the Taycan, it is a 4-door sedan despite the sporty coupé-style silhouette.
+Like the Taycan, it is a 4-door sedan despite the sporty coupé-style silhouette.

-The vehicle was unveiled in 2021 IAA motor show.
+The vehicle was unveiled in the 2021 International Motor Show Germany.

 Pre-order of European models began in mid-February 2021, and went on sale on 3 May 2021.

 The fully electric driveline of the Audi e-tron GT is powered by an 84 kWh battery net capacity, (93.4 kWh gross) with two electric motors providing all-wheel drive.
 The vehicle accelerates from 0–100 km/h in 4.1 seconds, reaches a top speed of 245 km/h and has a maximum sustained power output of 350 kW, which can be temporarily boosted to 390 kW.

 The official EPA range of the vehicle on a single charge is 238 mi.
 In tests performed by the automotive website Edmunds, the car surpassed its EPA rating, achieving 273 mi.

 The 93,4 kWh battery charges up to 100% in 540 minutes (AC 3-phase wall box/charging station 11.0 kW) and 80% in 29 minutes (DC charging station 135.0 kW).